History of Stephens Store

 Like most of the early businessmen of Fillmore, Richard Stephens was deeply involved in the affairs of the community.
 He was one of the organizers and a director of the Fillmore State Bank until 1913 when, with others, he organized the Fillmore Branch of the Farmers and Merchants Bank of Santa Paula.
 After that institution was consolidated with the Pacific-Southwest Trust and Savings, Stephens became vice president of the Fillmore branch.
 In addition to many other interests, he owned several extensive citrus ranches He and his wife Stella, whom he married in San Diego on Christmas Day in 1903, were members of a group instrumental in bringing the Trinity Episcopal Church building from the Bard Estate in Port Hueneme in 1933, to land donated by Stephens.

 Perhaps because they had no children of their own, Richard and Stella Stephens were most generous to the children of Fillmore.
 Each Halloween they opened their lovely home at 554 Central Avenue to the children of the community.
 Each Christmas they were hosts to all the children at a special picture show at the local theatre where the small guests were given treats and gifts.

-In this Centennial year it is appropriate to call attention to Fillmore’s past.
+…….
+(I)t is appropriate to call attention to Fillmore’s past.
 Much of that past is vanished now, remembered only by words and pictures.
 But some of the past is still with us today, a part of our everyday lives.
-Nowhere is there a better example of this blending of past and present than the Fillmore Market.
-Richard Stephen’s old store, still serving the people of Fillmore as it has since 1910.
+Nowhere is there a better example of this blending of past and present than the Fillmore Market (2020 Estella’s Market), Richard Stephen’s old store, still serving the people of Fillmore as it has since 1910.
 Next time you pass that historic northwest corner of Main and Central, look down to see the green and white tiles spelling out the name “Stephens”.
-Then look up to see the flagpole high over the old post office entrance.
 Part of Fillmore’s past is still part of Fillmore’s present.